tbringloe/WGS-NOVAC/README.md

 ## Status
-**In-development**; once the basic workflow is working, projected enhancements will include: dependency management, likely by bringing the workflow into snakemake; automated annotation of organellar genomes; phasing of nuclear variant positions; improvements to analyses, circumventing caveats of VCF; create a read mapping stream to call organellar variant positions, to potentially circumvent assembly issues.
+**In-development**; once the basic workflow is working, projected enhancements will include: dependency management, likely by bringing the workflow into snakemake; automated annotation of organellar genomes; phasing of nuclear variant positions; improvements to analyses, circumventing caveats of VCF; create a read mapping stream to call organellar variant positions, to potentially circumvent assembly issues; stream for long read data input; incorporate LDdecay plots to inform plink parameter decisions.

 ## Contents